Changing your life is more about mindset than anything else.

 But it’s worth it.

-If something in your life no longer fits, recognize that, and then change it!
+If something in your life no longer fits, recognize that, and then allow yourself to find something that’s a better fit.

 2) Get Specific About What You Want